 Finding meaningful projects in these difficult times can be a challenge.
-So we are asking Windsor businesses and local residents to have a go at growing bright, colourful and cheering sunflowers in their front gardens, flower boxes and outside shop entrances, to support each other as a symbol of optimism and faith, whilst boosting our community spirit.
-Seed packets for residents and smart black fabric planters of ready-grown sunflower plants for businesses are free to anyone who registers and orders in our RWRHS shop.
+So we asked Windsor businesses and local residents to have a go at growing bright, colourful and cheering sunflowers in their front gardens, flower boxes and outside shop entrances, to support each other as a symbol of optimism and faith, whilst boosting our community spirit.

 Entrants will have the opportunity to win National Garden gift vouchers worth up to £100.

 Judges of the competition will include David Emmanuel, Vice President of the Society and the co-creator of Lady Diana Spencer’s wedding dress, Andrew Try, Chairman of RWRHS, and Lady Nicola Perowne.

 The competition closed on September 10th, and the judges are now deciding on the winning entry.
 See our gallery of Sunflower photos below.

 Hope and Happiness Competition Entries

 The President of the Society and Governor of Windsor Castle, Admiral Sir James Perowne, is one of the first people to get growing along with his wife Lady Nicola.
 He said, “The Society is thrilled to be launching this project with the generous support of Berkeley Homes.
 Growing sunflowers in our gardens, and as a community, will help all of our physical, mental and social wellbeing.”

 Berkeley Homes, award winning national and local housebuilder, are proud supporters of The Royal Windsor Rose and Horticultural Society’s Hope and Happiness Project.